-What is it like to move to Amsterdam, The Netherlands?
+What is moving to and living in Amsterdam like?
 Having to build a new life in a foreign country?

-In the Ask an Expat series I interview people living all over the world but outside of their own country.
+In this Ask an Expat series I interview people living all over the world but outside of their own country.
 I hope to inspire you but I also want to paint an honest picture of the ups and downs of life abroad.

 Being from the Netherlands myself I especially liked this interview: The Netherlands is the only country I can never experience as an expat.

 This is my interview with Agnes, who moved to Amsterdam and shares her story of what expat life in Amsterdam is really like.

 Living in Amsterdam, The Netherlands